 Flushing your water heater is a key piece of home maintenance that can restore your water pressure and help your unit run more efficiently.
 While it might sound like a big job, it’s something many homeowners can handle themselves.
 We’ll walk through the signs to look for, the steps to take, and what to expect during the process.

-Know When It’s Time to Flush
+Signs It’s Time to Flush Your Water Heater

 The most obvious sign that your water heater needs a good flush is low hot water pressure throughout your home.
 If the cold water runs fine but the hot water just trickles out, sediment is the likely culprit.
 This is especially common in areas like Metro Detroit, where hard water can cause minerals to accumulate more quickly.
 You might also hear strange noises, like popping or rumbling, coming from your water heater tank.
 This is the sound of water boiling and bubbling up through the layers of sediment.
 If you notice these signs, it’s a clear signal that it’s time to flush the tank.

-A Step-by-Step Flushing Guide
+Flushing Your Water Heater: A Step-by-Step Guide

 Ready to get started?
 First, gather a garden hose long enough to reach a floor drain or go outside.
 Then, follow these steps: